Takshil-P/first-repo/README.md

 # first-repo
-This is the first repository in github.
+This is the first repository in github.<br>
 Author:- Takshil Panchal